 Continuous integration, automated testing, and streamlined workflows help reduce this metric, ensuring faster software improvements.

 Response time measures how quickly a system reacts to a user request.
 Slow response times degrade user experience and impact performance.
+Maintaining high system availability is also essential to ensure users can access the software reliably and without interruption.

 It is measured in milliseconds or seconds, depending on the operation.